kgibm/dockerdebug/fedorawasdebug/Liberty_Perf_Lab.md

 ##  The Scientific Method

-Troubleshooting is the act of understanding problems and then changing systems to resolve those problems.
-The best approach to troubleshooting is the scientific method which is basically as follows:

 1. Observe and measure evidence of the problem.
 For example: \"Users are receiving HTTP 500 errors when visiting the website.\"

 2. Create prioritized hypotheses about the causes of the problem.
 For example: \"I found exceptions in the logs.
 I hypothesize that the exceptions are creating the HTTP 500 errors.\"